Satisfy your appetite safely:

 If you’re away for more than two weeks, let us know who we should contact in your absence.
 You can do this by emailing: email@example.com

-Locking up before bed: make sure ground level windows are shut and secured overnight.
-If you're a tenant and you discover an issue, report it.
+Make sure ground level windows are shut and secured overnight.
+If you're a tenant and you discover an issue, report it to us.

-Prepare for the winter months ahead.
-Now is the time to check that your central heating system is in working order.
-Flag any issues with us in good time, so we can fix them ahead of the frost – all possible in our handy Repairs Guide.
+Even in the warmer weather, it's good practice to check your heating system is in working order.
+Our engineers tend to be busier in the colder months, so be sure to flag any issues with us in good time so we can fix them ahead of the frost – all possible in our handy Repairs Guide.

 Check out our tips on keeping your home cool this summer: